kyrielie/merge-solo/README.md

 ## Issues

+- Log is completely broken because the code expects a value returned from a Calibre function but I don't think that function returns anything.
+Will need to read docs more to fix.
 - Calibre cannot deal with multiseries works.
 Must implement a feature to support or manually sift through broken series to catch multiseries works.
 - Does not detect already merged works.
 Will create duplicates if run multiple times.
 - Cannot fetch missing works unlike fanficfare.